CNN vs. The Onion - Beta Binomial

 1. Add your quiz data

-Let’s update the prior with some data.
+Let’s update the prior model with some data.
 Add the number you got correct and enter your prior from before.
 Your n column should be 15 to reflect that you answered 15 questions.

 1. Compare with your classmates

 • Let’s now update your prior with your classmate to your left’s score.
-Your column should now be 30 to reflect the two quizzes.
+Your n column should now be 30 to reflect the two quizzes.

 • Let’s now update your prior with your classmate to your right’s score.
-Your column should now be 45 to reflect the three quizzes.
+Your n column should now be 45 to reflect the three quizzes.

 Calculating the summary statistics and plotting the distribution